zbrose/birds-on-a-wire/README.md

 # SEI Project 1 - Birds on a Wire

  **Birds on a Wire** is an educational music game that helps you improve your ear for melodies.
 The object of the game is to listen to a distant bird call and match the melody using your birds' beautiful singing voices.
-In order to move onto the next level, players must play the notes in the correct order.
+Each one of your birds is assigned a musical note.
+In order to move onto the next level, players must communicate with the distant bird by matching it's call.

 ## Technical Plan
   - Use DOM api for functionality